eduvpn/documentation/SELINUX.md

 # SELinux

-If you used `deploy_${DIST}.sh` your VPN server has SELinux fully enabled and configured.
-If you make changes to the configuration, you may need to update the SELinux configuration.
+If you used the `deploy_${DIST}.sh` script on CentOS, Red Hat Enterprise Linux or Fedora, your VPN server has SELinux fully enabled and configured.
+If you make changes to the configuration, you MAY need to update the SELinux configuration.

 # OpenVPN